Proto:Daikatana (Windows)/Milestone 2

 There is demo recording support in the prototype: while not in a map, type in "record (demo name)", then type in the map name you want to go to.
 When you're done recording, type in "stop demo".
 If you want to play it back for later, type in "playdemo (demo name)".

 The Infamous Arrow Texture

-While this isn't super important, the fabled "hilariously large arrow texture" mentioned in Gamespot's Daikatana retrospective is present in this build's data\skin folder.
-While not as large as the article says, it is still far, far too large for a goddamn ARROW, especially for 1997-era computers.
+While this isn't super important, the fabled "hilariously large arrow texture" mentioned in GameSpot's Daikatana retrospective is present in this build's data\skin folder.
+While not as large as the article says, it is still far too large for a goddamn arrow, especially for 1997-era computers.